QuadnucYard/crossregex-typ/README.md

 )
 ```

-Maybe triangle and square grids can be added later.
+Maybe triangle and square grids can be added in the future.

 ## Document